-Here are six questions to ask yourself before you lose any sleep over your new rent increase.
+Ask yourself the six questions below, before you lose any sleep over your new rent increase.

-Have you already thought about moving at the end of your lease?
+Were you already considering a move at the end of your lease?

 If you’ve questioned living there for another year, paying over a thousand dollars more might not make sense.